1st American Workshop on Ellipsometry

 Awards

-An Awards ceremony will recognize excellent achievements at different levels by honoring
+On Wednesday, March 3, 2027, an Awards ceremony will recognize excellent achievements at different levels by honoring

 • undergraduate and graduate students with Student Awards for the best oral and poster presentations,